 3. ASNOQCH’UTUN (ASNUQ CH’UTUN)

 Asnoqch’utun is found in front of Pantaq Street, and you can use its stairs to go toward the San Blas market where you’ll find fresh, healthy food that’s cheap and delicious.
 This name is really fun because it means “donkey’s snout,” a mix of Spanish and Quechua:

 - -q: It’s a genitive suffix which, although it’s written just like the suffix we just saw in the case of “Pantaq,” in this case it indicates belonging, or “of the donkey.”

 - Ch’utu: Snout

-- -n: This suffix is translated as “his/her/its,” so it’s the mark of belonging of the third person.
+- -n: You can translate this suffix as “his/her/its,” so it’s the mark of belonging of the third person.
 In this case, “Ch’utun” means “its snout.”

 - In conclusion, “Asnoq ch’utun” means something like “of the donkey, its snout.”

 This steep slope brings you from the traditional neighborhood of San Blas to the Circunvalación Avenue, which you can take to get to the White Christ in the mountains surrounding Cusco.
 This name means “That which makes the fox tired” surely in reference to the never-ending stairs that form this extremely long path.
 If the fox gets tired going up, imagine how you’ll feel when you get to the top!
 The name of this street is composed in the following way: